TSFoster/elm-uuid/README.md

 ## Q&A

+### Are the generated UUIDs random enough?

+Short answer: for most cases where you want to quickly generate a UUID on the client, probably.

+`Random.Seed` has either 32 or 54 bits of randomness, depending on your system Version 4 UUIDs should have 122 bits of randomness.
+You should consider [how best to generate your Seed][elmrandom2].
+Although the API is a little messier than using `UUID.Generator`, it is recommended to try using `UUID.step`, so `UUID`s can be generated using four independent seeds.
+One way of generating the seeds would be to use [`Crypto.getRandomValues()`][getRandomValues] to create four 32-bit integers, and passing them in as flags or via ports.

 ### Which version UUID am I using?

 You can check what variant/version you are using by looking at one of the